PADI Instructor Development Course (IDC)

 Meeting point: Sunreef at The Wharf, Mooloolaba

-Price: $4775 including your books, all Sunreef charter and pool entry fees for dives and skills toward the completion of your course, an internationally recognised PADI Gold Open Water Instructor Certification Card.
+Price: $4779 including your books, all Sunreef charter and pool entry fees for dives and skills toward the completion of your course.
 See the pricing breakdown below for more information.

 Please note there is no gear hire available, as it is expected that you have your own as a dive professional.
 If you need a set of your own, Sunreef offers promotional packages for PADI Instructor and Divemaster candidates.